-You created a cancelation policy for your massage therapy practice.
+You created a cancellation policy for your massage therapy practice.
 You send regular appointment reminders to your clients.
 Maybe, you even reward your clients who show up to their appointments on time.
 But still, you have some clients who either wait until the last minute to cancel their appointments or don’t show up at all.

 What else you can do to prevent cancellations and no-shows from blowing holes in your schedule and messing up your business’s fill rates?

 Try asking your clients to provide a credit card number when they book their appointments.
 Some of the massage therapists who use the ClinicSense app say that this simple step has reduced their short-notice cancelation and no-show rates to almost zero.

 For some massage therapists, requesting that clients provide a credit card number when booking their appointments may seem like a step too far.
 What if your clients object to sharing their billing information in advance?
 But, if you think about it, lots of businesses from hotels to theaters ask consumers to provide a credit card number when making a reservation.
 Some businesses even require their customers to pay for services in full before they have their appointment.
 Why?

 There are several reasons businesses ask for a credit card number or advance payment ranging from identity verification to revenue management.